ItzaMi/giphy-search/README.md

 >
 >};

-You can obtain your free API OpenWeather key here: https://developers.giphy.com/docs/sdk .
+You can obtain your free API GIPHY key here: https://developers.giphy.com/docs/sdk .

 I'll update this README file with a video and images of the functional website!